Data Privacy

 U.S. Federal Law:

-On December 20, 2022, the Omnibus Spending Package to fund the federal government through the end of the fiscal year (September 30, 2023) did NOT include the language of H.R.
-8152, the American Data Privacy and Protection Act, which was reported out of the House Energy & Commerce Committee earlier in 2022.
-As proposed in July, 2022 H.R.
+In December 2022, the Omnibus Spending Package to fund the federal government through the end of the fiscal year (September 30, 2023) did not include the language of H.R.
+8152, the American Data Privacy and Protection Act, which was reported out of the House Energy & Commerce Committee earlier in the year.
+H.R.
 8152 included fifteen “carveouts” which would allow current state privacy-related statutes to stay in force.
 The bill also allowed for a Private Right of Action, which could lead to frivolous class action lawsuits.
+Since H.R.
+8152 was not included in the “must pass” Omnibus Spending Package, it was not enacted into law before Congress officially closed out the 117th Congress at year’s end.
+Accordingly, H.R.
+8152 died, as all legislation that has not passed does at the end of a two-year congressional cycle.

 In the States: